Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress04/02/2024

 When you run, your body generates heat.
 Sweating helps cool you down, and your body also increases blood flow to your skin to help regulate your temperature.
 Your capillaries dilate so more blood can flow through them, releasing more heat through your skin.
 The capillaries in your cheeks are wider in diameter than elsewhere, and they are closer to the surface.
-So when the capillaries in your cheeks dilate, more blood comes closer to the surface, giving your face a rosy color.
+So when the capillaries in your cheeks dilate, more blood is brought closer to the surface, giving your face a rosy hue.

 Many runners still blush, no matter how much they improve their fitness.
-In fact, some studies show that athletes who are in good shape tend to blush more often, and earlier in the workout, than less fit athletes.
+In fact, some studies show that athletes who are in good shape blush more often, earlier in training, than less fit athletes.

-Everyone's body processes heat differently, and just like some runners sweat more than others, some people blush and others don't.
+Everyone's body processes heat differently, and just as some runners sweat more than others, some people blush and others don't.
 Some people naturally have more capillaries.

 Other people may have capillaries that naturally supply more blood to the face during exertion.
-Either way, they are more prone to blushing during exercise.
+Whatever the case, they may be more prone to blushing during exercise.

 Facial flushing is a common symptom experienced by many runners during and after running.
 Photo: Popsugar